LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The heroes are marked on the map with bright white color (red if they are about to be lost) and symbols `@` and `1` through `9` (never `0`).
-The currently chosen party leader is highlighted on the map and his attributes are displayed at the bottommost status line, which in its most complex form looks as follows.
+The currently chosen party leader is red-highlighted on the map and his attributes are displayed at the bottommost status line, which in its most complex form looks as follows.